aiogova/Carrying-Anxiety/README.md

 It was required that we make a game to contribute to the common good.

+Here is the game description from itch.io:

+"Carrying Anxiety is a game about tackling the challenges of social anxiety in a visual novel fantasy world.
+Explore the world and talk to various kinds of NPCs who will engage you in puzzle-oriented challenges centered around making connections and finding the courage to converse with others.
+Master your newfound strength to challenge your biggest obstacle yet...wait...is that a hamster?"

 ## Usage Instructions
 The game is published on itch.io.